Notice

 • What if my child is shy or struggles socially?

-TLL is designed to be an inclusive, welcoming environment where every student can find their place.
-Our guides help facilitate connections through structured discussions, group projects and mentorship.
+ASU Prep Levitt Lab is designed to be a supportive, welcoming environment where every student can find their place.
+Our Guides help facilitate connections through structured discussions, group projects and mentorship.
 If a student needs extra support, we offer personalized check-ins to help them navigate social and academic challenges.

 • What is a Wonder Session?